kubernetes/kops/docs/operations/karpenter.md

 ### Unmanaged Provisioner resources

 As mentioned above, kOps will manage a Provisioner resource per InstanceGroup.
-It is technically possible to create Provsioner resources directly, but you have to ensure that you configure Provisioners according to kOps requirements.
+It is technically possible to create Provisioner resources directly, but you have to ensure that you configure Provisioners according to kOps requirements.
 As mentioned above, Karpenter-managed launch templates do not work and you have to maintain your own kOps-compatible launch templates.

 ### Other minor limitations